 We like to help our patients maintain the health of their spines by sharing with you basic essential nutrition.
-I have been giving advice on nutrition for the last 15 years and like to share them with you.
-Our first highlight is on the government’s new rules regarding trans fatty acids or Trans Fat in Singapore, more commonly known as margarine, hydrogenated fat or vegetable shortening.
+I have been advising on nutrition for the last 15 years and like to share them with you.
+Our first highlight is the government’s new rules regarding trans fatty acids or Trans Fat in Singapore, more commonly known as margarine, hydrogenated fat, or vegetable shortening.
 If you have cholesterol or heart problems this article may interest you.

-Trans fats will contribute to your chance of getting cardiovascular disease or a heart attack.
+This will contribute to your chance of getting the cardiovascular disease or a heart attack.
 If you have margarine in your fridge, I suggest you throw them away.
 So let me give you some of the facts and then some good news (finally) regarding trans fats in Singapore and where some eateries may still be using trans fat including hawker centers and restaurants.